 You are here

 There are many tools and resources you might be asked to use as a student at the University.
 Some of them are broad, like our Course Management System, Moodle, and some are very project-specific, like Kaltura (a video and screen capture tool inside of Moodle).
 ITSS provides student support for installing and using these technologies in your courses.
 If your instructors are using technology not on this list, support may be limited.
-You are always welcome to stop by the TechCenter at 165 Kirby Plaza, or call the Helpdesk at 218-726-8847 or firstname.lastname@example.org for assistance.
+You are always welcome to stop by the TechCenter at 165 Kirby Plaza, or call or email the Helpdesk at 218-726-8847 or firstname.lastname@example.org for assistance.
 Please include your instructor's name and your class name and number.

 Moodle is the University’s official Learning Management System.
 You may have a face-to-face class with some resources, quizzes, or other information online, or you might use Moodle in a fully online course, or some combination.
 You can access Moodle through the MyU portal, or via moodle.umn.edu.

 Within Moodle, there are several other tools available that your instructor may or may not use.
 The University has documentation about how these tools work at the following links:

 - TurningPoint Cloud Clickers

 - Kaltura (used for video and screen capture assignments)

 - Respondus Lockdown Browser (used for secured online test taking)